caltechlibrary/dataset/dsquery.1.md

 : The SQL statement should conform to the SQL dialect used for the JSON store(SQLite3 or Postgres).
 If it is a select statement is must return a single column of type JSON, TEXT, VARCHAR, BOOLEAN, INTEGER, REAL.
-DATE, DATESTAMP, TIME and TIMESTAMP columsn are mapped to JSON string type. __dsquery__ returns an JSON array of value JSON objects or types.
+DATE, DATESTAMP, TIME and TIMESTAMP columns are mapped to JSON string type. __dsquery__ returns an JSON array of value JSON objects or types.
 If the query does not return a value (is not select statement) than an empty JSON array is returned.

-PARAMS
-: Is optional, it is any values you want to pass to the SQL_STATEMENT.

 # SQL Store Scheme